 Since Ramayana is an Android app and cannot be installed on Windows PC or MAC directly, we will show how to install and play Ramayana on PC below:

-• Open Ramayana APK using the emulator or drag and drop the .APK file into the emulator to install the app.
+- Open Ramayana APK using the emulator or drag and drop the .APK file into the emulator to install the app.
+OR

 If you follow the above steps correctly, you should have the Ramayana app ready to run on your Windows PC or MAC.